project-chip/connectedhomeip/scripts/idl/README.md

   // These defaults can be modified to any of view/operate/manage/administer roles. attribute access(read: manage, write: administer) int32u customAcl = 3;

+  // Attributes may be fabric-scoped as well by tagging them as `fabric`.
+  // Note this is different than fabric_scoped tag from commands, mainly due to
+  // desire of more parsing speed fabric readonly attribute int16u myFabricAttr = 22;
+  fabric attribute(read: view, write: administer) int16u someFabricRWAttribute = 33;

   // attributes may be read-only as well readonly attribute int16u clusterRevision = 65533;